The Complicated Ukraine-Russia War, Explained in Simple Terms

 Moreover, McFaul and Person write, “Nothing in the past year in Ukraine-NATO relations has changed.
 It is true Ukraine aspires to join NATO someday.
 (The goal is even embedded in the Ukrainian constitution.)
 But while NATO leaders have remained committed to the principle of an open-door policy, they have also clearly stated that Ukraine today is not qualified to join.
 Putin’s casus belli is his own invention.”

 In any case, the record shows that NATO never made a concrete pledge not to allow former Soviet states into its fold.
-Horrell points out, however, that Russia signed the 1994 Budapest Memorandum guaranteeing Ukraine’s territorial integrity in exchange for Ukraine surrendering its Soviet-made nuclear arsenal; Putin’s seizure of the Crimea is a flagrant breach of that contract.
+Horrell points out, however, that Russia signed the 1994 Budapest Memorandum guaranteeing Ukraine’s territorial integrity in exchange for Ukraine surrendering its Soviet-made nuclear arsenal; Putin’s seizure of Crimea was a flagrant breach of that contract.

 The Nazi/genocide claim

-When he declared war on February 24, Putin promised “demilitarization and de-Nazification of Ukraine” and an end to an alleged “genocide” against ethnic Russians in the Donbas region.
-This claim has even long-time Kremlinologists scratching their heads.
+When he declared war on Feb.
+24, 2022, Putin promised “demilitarization and de-Nazification of Ukraine” and an end to an alleged “genocide” against ethnic Russians in the Donbas region.
+This claim has even longtime Kremlinologists scratching their heads.
 Though it’s true that a faction of Ukraine’s army has been linked to the neo-Nazi paramilitary group Azov Battalion, it’s also true that Russia’s armed forces and paramilitary groups in Donbas, like the White supremacist Russian Imperial Movement, preach fascist ideology.
 Also, it should be noted, Zelensky is Jewish and lost many family members in the Holocaust, while others in his family fought against the Nazis as soldiers in the Soviet Red Army.

 “Putin has offered little proof to support his allegation—which he has repeated several times since 2015,” writes Alexander Hinton, Director of the Center for the Study of Genocide and Human Rights at Rutgers University.
 “But these Russian claims have been found by a number of observers to be baseless and even fabricated, serving only to justify a military intervention.”